Explorer Post 1010 has four engineering projects.

 has had teams in FTC since 2011.
 We have done well in the past and made

-it to the regional finals many years and to the Worlds Championship in 2022
+it to the regional championship many years and to the World Championship in 2025

 Once we start, we will meet two or three times a week until the qualifying tournaments are completed in February.